fjwright/Emacs-REDUCE/README.md

 [REDUCE](https://reduce-algebra.sourceforge.io/) is a Computer Algebra System written in Standard Lisp that normally runs on PSL (Portable Standard Lisp) or CSL (Codemist Standard Lisp).
 Both PSL and CSL were essentially developed to run REDUCE.

 The aim of this project is to provide an emulation of Standard Lisp and modified versions of some of the files in the REDUCE source directories `util` and `packages/support` in order to build REDUCE in Emacs, running on Emacs Lisp.
 The file `esl.el` provides a partial emulation of Standard Lisp (enough to run REDUCE) and forms the main interface between REDUCE and Emacs.
 I refer to this emulation as Emacs Standard Lisp or ESL.
-To avoid name clashes between Emacs Lisp and Standard Lisp, ESL uses primarily a upper-case, although this is invisible to normal REDUCE users because the REDUCE UI translates case as necessary.
+To avoid name clashes between Emacs Lisp and Standard Lisp, ESL uses primarily upper-case, although this is invisible to normal REDUCE users because the REDUCE UI translates case as necessary.

 The file `boot.el` is the ESL version of the REDUCE file `boot.sl`, which I have edited to use upper case and replace `%` with `;` and `!`  with `\` where necessary so that Emacs Lisp can read it.
 However, it retains `lambda`, `nil`, `quote` and `t` as lower-case symbols.